rq/rq/contrib/index.md

 layout: contrib
 ---

-If you'd like to contribute to RQ, simply fork the project on GitHub and submit a pull request.
+If you'd like to contribute to RQ, simply [fork](https://github.com/nvie/rq) the project on GitHub and submit a pull request.

-Please bear in mind the philosiphy behind RQ: it should remain small and simple, rather than complete.
-And it should prefer insightfulness over throughput performance.
+Please bear in mind the philosiphy behind RQ: it should rather remain small and simple, than packed with features.
+And it should value insightfulness over performance.